guarani/guarani.github.io/_posts/2017-08-06-build-a-proxy-on-ios.md

 		...
 ```

-There are a couple of methods of `URLProtocol` that we must override in our subclass to implement a proxy:

-1. `canInit(with:)` - Here we simply return `true` to indicate we want to intercept _all_ requests.
-A more sophisticated implementation would use the passed in `request` parameter to determine whether the request should be handled or allowed to continue.
-2. `canonicalRequest(for:)` - This method is often not understood properly.
-Simply returning the request is the most common implementation.
-3. `startLoading()` and `stopLoading()` - Once a request has been intercepted, `startLoading()` is called and the original request is cancelled.
-Here you can make a copy of the original request, modify it, and resend it.
-Effectively, this is where you can modify a request.

 This is where the actual proxy is implemented, we'll first define a variable to hold our new data task.